Ukraine invasion: What to know as Russian forces target Kyiv

 He said 1,115 other people, including 33 children, were wounded in the Russian invasion.

-U.N. officials said nearly 120,000 Ukrainians had left the country for Poland, Moldova and other neighboring nations and the number was going up fast as Ukrainians grabbed their belongings and rushed to escape the deadly Russian onslaught.
+U.N. officials said at least 150,000 people have fled Ukraine into Poland, Romania, Hungary and other neighboring countries and the number was going up fast as Ukrainians rushed to escape the deadly Russian onslaught.
+Some walked many miles through the night while others fled by train, car or bus, forming lines miles long at border crossings.

-Miles-long lines of vehicles clogged border crossings, mostly carrying women, children and the elderly.
-Others came on trains or buses into Poland, Slovakia, Hungary, Romania and Moldova.
-Authorities in these countries mobilized to receive the Ukrainians, providing shelter, food and legal help.
-They also eased their usual border procedures, including COVID-19 testing requirements.
+Miles-long lines of vehicles clogged border crossings Saturday, mostly carrying women, children and the elderly.
+Others came on trains or buses.
+Authorities in neighboring countries mobilized to receive the Ukrainians, providing shelter, food and legal help and lifting COVID-19 entry restrictions.

-The agency expects up to 4 million Ukrainians could flee if the situation deteriorates.
+The agency says up to 4 million Ukrainians could flee if the situation deteriorates.

 PROTESTERS TURN OUT ACROSS THE GLOBE TO CRITICIZE RUSSIA